-The family vacation, the ones you don’t just remember, but replay over and over again.
+The family vacation, the moments you don’t just remember, but replay again and again.
 When your heart skipped a beat and eyes opened wide to the wonders of the world.
-It’s a connection, a reunion and it’s made in Tennessee.
+With water & amusement parks, zoos & aquariums, nature & parks, farms & orchards; memories made in Tennessee feel like home.